viaacode/saml-theme/README.md

 cp -r saml-theme/saml_v2/locales/* /usr/local/idp-tst.hetarchief.be/simplesamlphp-2.2.2/locales
 ```

 6. Copy the customized controller that adds returnTo variable (we might refactor this later to use a module controller instead).
 ```
 cp saml-theme/saml_v2/Login.php  /usr/local/idp-tst.hetarchief.be/simplesamlphp-2.2.2/modules/core/src/Controller/
 ```

 7. Patch so that zendesk and google analytics javascript insertion works again.
-Default behaviour is to reject any loading of javascript files from external sources.
+Default behaviour is to reject any loading of external javascript files.
 We need to patch the file
-simplesamlphp-2.2.2/src/SimpleSAML/Configuration.php
+simplesamlphp-2.2.2/src/SimpleSAML/Configuration.php and remove the restricting CSP headers so that zendesk and google tag manager work again.
+(In a future version we might consider adding a nonce and doing other steps in order to increase security).
 ```
 cp saml-theme/saml_v2/Configuration.php /usr/local/idp-tst.hetarchief.be/simplesamlphp-2.2.2/src/SimpleSAML/Configuration.php
 ```

+8. Set SSUM_URL environment variable to correct SSUM base url.
+This can be "https://account-qas.hetarchief.be" or "https://account.hetarchief.be"
+if this is not set the fallback is "https://account-qas.hetarchief.be".
+This will be used as the base url for the ssum server.